yndvp/AllGoodEdu/README.md

 ![](img/bookshop-save.png)

 ## Overview
 A platform for teaching and learning in online.
 User can register as teacher or student.
-Teachers can open a course and students can register for course they want.
+Teachers can open a course and students can register for the course they want.
 This website has CRUD and authentication functionalities.

 ## Technologies
 - C#.NET Core